palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 While this sounds good in principle, we have no idea how high their operational expenses are.
 Maybe they are donating half of their revenue, maybe none.
 Even if this 80% rule is really followed, it’s easy to make operational expenses (like the salary of the company founders) so high that there is simply no profit left.

 **Edit** (2024-10-01): It seems that I overlooked them in the [list of partners](https://www.eden-plus.org/partners?search=refoorest).
 So they did in fact donate at least 50 thousand US dollars.
 Thanks to Adrien de Malherbe of Colibri Hero for pointing this out. **Edit** (2024-10-02): According to the Internet Archive, refoorest got listed here in May 2023 and they have been in the “$50,000 - $99,999” category ever since.
 They were never listed with a smaller donation, and they never moved up either – almost like this was a one-time donation.
+As of October 2024, the Eden: People+Planet website puts the cost of planting a tree at $0.75.

 And other than that they link to the certificate of the number of trees planted: